 The GDPR requires you to know what data you have, where it’s located, and, in addition, who has access to it.
 The law also guarantees EU residents/citizens the right to request a copy of their data, which they can then use to correct inaccuracies or even take to a competitor if they’re not happy with your service.
 They also have the “right to be forgotten,” which means that, upon request, you have to delete all of their information.

-This is one area where small businesses may have an edge on large corporations that have to sift through siloed databases, legacy systems, corporate bureaucracy, etc. But even if you’re lucky enough to have everything in one database or CRM platform, it’s still not quite that simple.
+This is one area where small businesses may have an edge over large corporations that have to sift through siloed databases, legacy systems, corporate bureaucracy, etc. But even if you’re lucky enough to have everything in one database or CRM platform, it’s still not quite that simple.
 You also have to account for data backups, paper records, and even employee emails that might contain customer information.

 Decide what data you really need